ziqi-jin/finetune-anything/how_to_use_finetune_anything.md

 losses:
     ce:
       weight: 0.5
-      params:  # ~ means None type, the initial params of loss could be identified here
+      params:  # the initial params of loss could be identified here
         ignore_index: 255
       label_one_hot: False
     mse: